How to Apply

 - Attend an interview.
 Learn about competencies and prepare.

-- Have a background check, including reference and credit checks and criminal record search.
+- Undergo Enhanced Security Screening, which includes completing a Computer Voice Stress Analysis (CVSA) test, a background check, including reference and credit checks, and criminal record search.

-If successful, you'll be offered a position as a Security Officer (training rank) and begin your 30 days of paid training with a full benefit package.
-For more information on the recruitment process and what to expect during this time, please read our Correctional Officer Applicant Guide (PDF, 6.8MB).
+If successful, you'll be offered a position as a Security Officer (training rank) and begin your 33 days of paid training with a full benefit package.
+For more information on the recruitment process and what to expect during this time, please read our Correctional Officer Applicant Guide (PDF, 7.1MB).